 One day Prophet Muhammad, (pbuh), noticed a Bedouin leaving his camel without tying it.
 He asked the Bedouin, "Why don't you tie down your camel?"
 The Bedouin answered, "I put my trust in Allah."
-The Prophet then said, "Tie your camel first, then put your trust in Allah"

-Muslims must never become fatalistic.
-Although we know only Allah is in control and that He has decreed all things, we are each responsible for making the right choices and doing the right thing in all situations of our lives.
-"Indee Allah does not change people's condition unless they change their inner selves" 8 d, What do you think about this?
+The Prophet then said, "Tie your camel first, then put your trust in Allah" 7 the right choices and doing the right thing in all situations of our lives.
+"Inde Allah does not change people's condition unless they change their inner selves" 8 ed, What do you think about this?
 Does it make sense to you?
 Write your understanding of the treatment in your own words: